mwilliams415/ElkStack-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the etc/ansible file to ???
+- Copy the etc/ansible file to
-- Update the host file to include webserver's IP and ELKserver IP
+- Update the host file to include webserver's and ELKserver
 - Run the playbook, and navigate to _HTTP://{elk's IP}:5601 to check that the installation worked as expected.

+_TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook? elk.yml Where do you copy it? etc/ansible/
 - _Which file do you update to make Ansible run the playbook on a specific machine?ansible-playbook elk.yml How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 - _Which URL do you navigate to in order to check that the ELK server is running?